blasius/javon/README.md

-Javon
+# Javon

-A modern, native-speed programming language with Java-like syntax.
+**A modern, native-speed programming language with Java-like syntax.**

-Javon is a long-term project for developers who love Java’s familiar syntax but want native performance, safety, and expressiveness.
+Javon is a long-term project for developers who love **Java’s familiar syntax** but want **native performance, safety, and expressiveness**.
 Our goal is to create a language that is fast, modern, and shaped by the community from the ground up.

-Vision

-Combine Java-like readability with native execution speed.

-Provide a safe, modern programming model for high-performance applications.

-Build a community-driven language that evolves over time.

-Roadmap

-Phase 1 – Language Design (Now)

-Define core syntax and minimal working features.

-Decide on memory model and runtime approach.

-Gather ideas and feedback from early contributors.

-Phase 2 – Prototype Compiler / Interpreter

-Implement basic parser and AST for core syntax.

-Compile simple programs to native code.

-Build an initial test suite for language features.

-Phase 3 – Standard Library & Tooling

-Minimal standard library: collections, strings, basic I/O.

-CLI compiler tool for developers to run simple programs.

-Phase 4 – Community Expansion

-Open contribution guidelines.

-Develop libraries and modules collaboratively.

-Phase 5 – Advanced Features

-Generics, advanced type checking, optimizations.

-IDE integrations and debugging tools.

-How to Contribute

-Ideas & Feedback: Suggest language features, syntax changes, or runtime improvements.

-Prototyping: Help implement parsers, AST, or small experiments.

-Documentation: Improve design documents and roadmap clarity.

-Even small contributions—ideas, experiments, or documentation—can shape the future of Javon.
+---

+## Vision
+- Combine **Java-like readability** with **native execution speed**.
+- Provide a **safe, modern programming model** for high-performance applications.
+- Build a **community-driven language** that evolves over time.

+---

+## Roadmap

+**Phase 1 – Language Design (Now)**
+- Define core syntax and minimal working features.
+- Decide on memory model and runtime approach.
+- Gather ideas and feedback from early contributors.

+**Phase 2 – Prototype Compiler / Interpreter**
+- Implement basic parser and AST for core syntax.
+- Compile simple programs to native code.
+- Build an initial test suite for language features.

+**Phase 3 – Standard Library & Tooling**
+- Minimal standard library: collections, strings, basic I/O.
+- CLI compiler tool for developers to run simple programs.

+**Phase 4 – Community Expansion**
+- Open contribution guidelines.
+- Develop libraries and modules collaboratively.

+**Phase 5 – Advanced Features**
+- Generics, advanced type checking, optimizations.
+- IDE integrations and debugging tools.

+---

+## How to Contribute
+- **Ideas & Feedback:** Suggest language features, syntax changes, or runtime improvements.
+- **Prototyping:** Help implement parsers, AST, or small experiments.
+- **Documentation:** Improve design documents and roadmap clarity.

+*Even small contributions—ideas, experiments, or documentation—can shape the future of Javon.*

+---

+## License

+Javon is released under a **dual MIT OR Apache 2.0 license**, giving you the flexibility to choose which license you want to comply with.

+See [LICENSE.md](LICENSE.md) for full license details.